-Live well with(out) diabetes
+Live well in TREND

 Build-up "LEGO" of Omics

 Similar environmental and lifestyle patterns may cause different health effects in different populations.
 A key aim of modern-epidemiological research therefore is to determine the role of molecular landscape in regulation and to identify factors that influences an individual’s response to environment and lifestyle.
 Multiple new opportunities regarding this aim have recently been created by remarkable advances in omics technologies, including genomics, metabolomics, proteomics, gut microbiome, etc..
 These novel omics technologies hold great potential to get deeper insights in the complex relation between environmental/lifestyle and chronic diseases.
+Collaborating with EVLIXIR, we have developed our in-house pipeline for certain hidden and emerging characters, e.g., extracellular vesicles (EVs).
+In the sooner future, our lab would take efforts to dig in deeper, mainly based on extracellular vesicles, for revealing novel insights of EVs in human health.

 Novel and advanced analysis approach